Skip to main content

 cd task-manager

 When prompted, accept the default options.
-This gives us a project with TypeScript, Tailwind CSS, ESLint, the App Router, and a src directory structure.
+That gives us a project with TypeScript, Tailwind CSS, ESLint, the App Router, and a src directory structure.
+Quick and clean.

 Now install Prisma and a few utilities: